Prince-Agile-Assembly/LuminaAssist/replit.md

 ### PWA Features
 - Service worker for offline functionality
 - Web app manifest for installability
-- Icon assets for various device sizes
+- Icon assets (SVG format) for various device sizes
 - Background sync capabilities for future enhancement
+- HTTPS requirement met by Render for microphone access

 The application is designed to work seamlessly across devices with a focus on accessibility and ease of use in educational environments.
+Ready for production deployment on Render without Docker.